 - To minimize the risks of fire and explosion, NEVER install knife switches or other arcing devices in the fuel compartment. - NEVER substitute automotive parts for marine parts.
-Marine electrical, ignition, and fuel system parts were designed and manufactured to comply with rules and regulations that minimize risks of fire and explosion. - Do NOT modify the electrical systems or relevant drawings. - Have qualified personnel install batteries and/or perform electrical system maintenance. - Make sure that ALL battery switches are turned Off BEFORE performing any work in the engine spaces.
+Marine electrical, ignition, and fuel system parts were designed and manufactured to comply with rules and laws that minimize the risks of fire and explosion. - Do NOT change the electrical systems or relevant drawings. - Allow ONLY trained personnel to install batteries and/or do electrical system work. - Make sure that ALL battery switches are turned Off BEFORE working in the engine spaces.